edcheyjr/edcheyjr/README.md

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**

 - 👀 I’m interested in web dev ,app dev and machine learning...
-- 💞️ I’m looking to collaborate on any project idea you might have in mind ...
+- 💞️ I’m looking to collaborate on any project you might have in mind ...
 - 😎 look me up at https://edcheyjr.github.io/my-portfolio/ to know more about me.
 - 👨🏽‍💻 I’m currently working on cool apps for Neurallabs 😉
 - 🌱 I’m currently learning tensorflow, nlp, computer-vision, rust ...